lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 If you can't get any of this working in your own project, [raise an issue][clicker-issue-new] and I'll do my best to help out.
 Check the FAQ (directly below) first.

+If you have a more general question about unit testing concepts (e.g. how can I write a unit test for `some-module`), you'll have a much quicker (and better quality) response posting on [Stack Overflow][so-ask].

 FAQ
 ---